-Radiation oncology is a medical specialty that uses targeted high-powered beams of energy to kill cancer cells, and sometimes is used in conjunction with other treatments.
-The physicians in the Department of Radiation Oncology use advanced technology to deliver these precise doses of radiation with pinpoint accuracy to treat tumors – minimizing the impact to surrounding healthy tissue.
+Radiation oncology is a medical specialty that uses targeted, high-powered beams of energy to kill cancer cells.
+The physicians in White Plains Hospital's Department of Radiation Oncology use advanced technology to deliver these precise doses of radiation with pinpoint accuracy to treat tumors, minimizing the impact to surrounding healthy tissue.

 Cancers treated include:

 - Breast cancer

 - Urologic cancers (prostate, bladder, kidney)

 - Gastrointestinal tumors (colorectal, anal, pancreas, liver and bile duct)

 - Hematologic tumors (lymphomas, multiple myeloma)

 - Soft tissue sarcoma

 - Certain benign conditions (i.e. Dupuytren's disease, keloid)